 It is important for goalkeepers to wear goalkeeper gloves.
 Goalkeeper gloves not only give you a better grip on the ball, but they offer protection and cushioning.
 All goalies need a good pair of goalkeeper gloves.

 When you choose a more expensive product, you hope that you are buying a product that will last longer, but that isn’t necessarily the case with goalkeeper gloves.
 The most expensive goalie gloves are engineered for feel not durability.
 The most expensive goalkeeper gloves won’t last as long because the best material for goalkeeper purposes is not as durable as the cheaper materials.
 Each manufacturer uses various formulas of latex and each apply their own patented technology to their goalkeeper gloves.
-Adidas, Nike, Reusch, Uhlsport, Sells and Puma are my picks for Goalkeeper Gloves here in the USA.
+Core GK, Adidas, Nike, Reusch, Uhlsport, Sells and Puma are our recommendations for Goalkeeper Gloves.

 There are different goalie gloves for all weather conditions, levels of skill, and pockets.
 Most goalkeepers will have two pairs of goalkeeper gloves, one for practice and one for games.
 The best soccer goalkeepers have an inexpensive durable pair of gloves that they use during practice and one pair of the most expensive goalkeeper’s gloves that are ONLY used for games.
 It is obvious that you want to be playing with your best goalkeeper gloves during the match.